 Whether this means maximizing the use of assets and personnel, or ensuring the safety of patients and staff, emergency wards are increasingly turning to the use of Real-Time Location Systems (RTLS).
-RTLS is used to automatically identify and track the location of people or objects in real time within a contained area.
+A Hospital RTLS System can be used to automatically identify and track the location of people or objects in real time within a contained area.

 With the aim of keeping operations flowing smoothly and the patient population managed effectively, RTLS is being used in the following ways.